 If you’re using retinol, it’s recommended to follow that up with hyaluronic acid.
 You can buy a combination serum, like this one, or you can go for pure hyaluronic like this one.
 This combo pack is an excellent addition to your beauty kit if you’re just starting out.
 It’s also perfect for getting teens on a skincare regimen.

 Sweet almond oil is also an excellent all-natural moisturizer for your face.
-It helps with acne and skin tone and is naturally high in Vitamin A and E. It’s also an excellent makeup remover so stop buying additional products and use this instead.
+It helps with acne and skin tone and is naturally high in vitamins A and E. It’s also an excellent makeup remover so stop buying additional products and use this instead.
 It’s nourishing for your face instead o whatever chemicals are in your favourite makeup remover.
 I like to use aloe vera gel in the day for a nice light moisturizer and sweet almond oil at night to avoid a greasy daytime look.